 Security testing in India can have starkly different results with different types and methodologies of security testing.
 Depending on the requirement of a company’s specific needs and goals, security testing can follow different approaches like – White-Box security testing, Black-Box security testing, and Grey-Box security testing.
-The tests involved in the security testing may also differ from organization to organization.
+The tests involved in security testing may also differ from organization to organization.

-Take, for example, a financial institution may also require payment gateway testing, whereas a telecom sector may stress more on network testing instead of payment gateways.
+Take, for example, a financial institution that may also require payment gateway testing, whereas a telecom sector may stress more on network testing instead of payment gateways.

 Common security testing goals that intersect with most organizations: